gromacs/gromacs/docs/user-guide/force-fields.rst

 `AMBER`_ (Assisted Model Building and Energy Refinement) refers both to a set of molecular mechanical :ref:`force fields <gmx-force-field>` for the simulation of biomolecules and a package of molecular simulation programs.

-|Gromacs| versions higher than 4.5 support the following AMBER force fields natively:
+|Gromacs| supports the following AMBER force fields natively:

 * AMBER94
 * AMBER96